lexDAO/2024-Membership-Token/README.md

-# LexDAO-MembershipToken-2023
+# LexDAO MembershipToken

+## EYE1

-An outline of the current workflow to deploy a simple custom 2023 ERC 721 NFT Token
+The legal possession of this `CRED` token is [recordat] An outline of the current workflow to deploy a simple custom ERC 721 NFT Token

 # Plan Framework and Concept
 -----------------